Nirma/blog/Notes/PragmaticProgrammer/Pragmatic_Programmer_greatest_hits.md

 #### Fix the problem, not the blame.

 It does not matter who accidentally introduced the bug, blame only wastes time and the author of the bug most likely is aware of their mistake.
-The bug is the entire teams problem, its everybody’s problem so just focus on the patch instead of pointing the finger.
+The bug is the entire team's problem, its everybody’s problem so just focus on the patch instead of pointing the finger.

 #### Interview the user and gain as much context as you can
 Most times a bug report does not contain enough context to properly reproduce the bug.